firefly-iii/docs/docs/docs/firefly-iii/installation/self-hosted.md

 # Self-hosted server

-TODO patch me up

 If you have your own (virtual) web server you can use this guide to install Firefly III.
 You may have some ingredients prepared already.

 ## Ingredients

 You need a working LAMP, LEMP or WAMP stack.
-If you don't have one, search the web to find out how to get one.
 Make sure you're running PHP %PHPVERSION.
-There are many tutorials that will help you install one.
 Here are some Google queries to help you.

 1. [Install a LAMP stack with PHP %PHPVERSION](https://www.google.com/search?q=lamp+stack+php+%PHPVERSION)
 2. [Upgrade Ubuntu PHP %PHPVERSION](https://www.google.com/search?q=upgrade+ubuntu+php+%PHPVERSION)
 3. [PHP %PHPVERSION raspberry pi](https://www.google.nl/search?q=PHP+%PHPVERSION+raspberry+pi)

-If you wish to use another database such as SQLite or Postgres, please check out the FAQ.

 You need a (MySQL) database and credentials for a user that has permissions on that database.
 Firefly III creates its own tables.
-Avoid using the root user.

 Several users have created specific guides for their OS and database combination.